ichaouch/UNRAVEL_ChIP-seq/README.md

  * ChIP-seq workflow:
     - a .ga file for import to other Galaxy servers
     - a .svg image of the workflow
- * How to enter the VM
+ * Explanation on how to enter the VM
  * How to install tools on the UNRAVEL Galaxy